 - Step 3: Status Trace: From your Results Page (reached in Step 2), you can instruct Philip Gamble (our founder and senior partner, and widely regarded as the world's leading expert on the subject) to review your family tree that you create in Step 2.
 By ordering this FREE review, you are asking Philip for his opinion on your child's chances of claiming UK Citizenship.
 Philip will respond by email with a Definite, Likely, Possible, Unlikely or Remote answer.

 - Step 4: Citizenship Report: You instruct Philip Gamble and his team of specialists in London to review copies of your family documents and research your children's rights to British Citizenship.
 After searching for any possible way in which you can qualify, they will write a detailed Nationality Report, giving you a Yes/No answer.
 A fee of £350 applies.

 To avoid incurring unnecessary research or application fees at this point, we ask you to complete Steps 2 and 3 by:

 - Completing our FREE online Nationality Assessment

-You will receive a series of emails, setting out clearly the solutions that your children appear to qualify for, as well as Philip’s response to your British Passport Review.
+You will receive a series of emails, setting out clearly the solutions that your children appear to qualify for, as well as Philip’s response to your Status Trace.
 Once you have completed these two steps, we will contact you by phone or email to discuss your children's nationality situation and talk through what should happen next.
 This may involve advising you to instruct our team of British Citizenship specialists to look into their case further to provide a definitive answer (Step 4).

 British Citizens (i.e. those who hold full British Citizenship and the right to carry a British Passport) can be divided into two categories: